dart-lang/language/working/augmentation-libraries/feature-specification.md

     augmentation can both declare a new declaration and augment it in the same file.*

-### Type inference
+### Type inheritance

-Type inference for augmenting declarations works similar to overrides.
-Whenever a type is omitted, if the original declaration has a type specified, that type is inferred.
+When a type is omitted in an augmenting declaration, if the first declaration that introduced the member has a type specified in the ommitted types position, then that type is inherited.

-This applies to return types, parameter types, and variable types, but not type parameters.
+This applies to return types, parameter types, variable types, and type parameter bounds (but not type parameter names or regular parameter names, those need to be re-declared).

-It is a compile time error for a manually written type to be different from the inferred type in all cases.
+It is a compile time error for a manually written type is not the same as a type that would be inherited if that manually writted type had been omitted.

 ### Augmented Expression